 In contrast to other cineastes that I follow online, I really don’t get out that much.
-While so many excellent film writers seem to be able to see every relevant new release as it comes (even before if they’re lucky enough to have time and money to get thoroughly into the festival circuit), it’s actually … Continue reading 2013 in Film.
+While so many excellent film writers seem to be able to see every relevant new release as it comes (even before if they’re lucky enough to have time and money to get thoroughly into the festival circuit), it’s actually a rarity for me to be able to get into … Continue reading 2013 in Film.

 Mythological Introduction by Philip Larkin.
 A white girl lay on the grass With her arms held out for love; her goldbrown hair fell down her face, And her two lips move: See, I am the whitest cloud that strays Through a deep sky: I am your senses’ crossroads, where the four seasons lie.
-She rose … Continue reading Village Green Repression in Film, Television and Philip Larkin.
+She rose up in the middle of the lawn And spread her … Continue reading Village Green Repression in Film, Television and Philip Larkin.

 Director Digby Rumsey sees his BFI DVD debut this month on the Flipside release of Leslie Megahey’s Schalcken the Painter.
 Rumsey is a traditional BFI director, coming from the same ranks as Terence Davies, Bill Douglas and Peter Greenaway.
-His work in Gothic short films, especially adaptations of work by Lord Dunsany, places him firmly … Continue reading Interview With Digby Rumsey (BFI Flipside, The Pledge).
+His work in Gothic short films, especially adaptations of work by Lord Dunsany, places him firmly in the British Gothic traditions of directors such as Jonathan … Continue reading Interview With Digby Rumsey (BFI Flipside, The Pledge).

 The notion of gothic is quite rightly taking over the BFI at the moment.
 Their gothic season is looking set to be its most all encompassing and vast seasonal retrospective for some time.
 The gothic tint has found its way into a number of avenues including its DVD range.
-The Flipside label always seemed fit … Continue reading Schalcken The Painter – Leslie Megahey (BFI Flipside).
+The Flipside label always seemed fit for the sort of gothic releases still residing in the … Continue reading Schalcken The Painter – Leslie Megahey (BFI Flipside).

 The BBC experienced a real golden age for television horror during the late 1960s and 1970s.
 Almost every year seems to have produced an array of horror delights, ranging from ghost stories of all types to full blown, psychological nightmares.
-Though now over half of the series is missing from the archives, 1972’s horror anthology … Continue reading BBC Dead of Night (1972) – BFI
+Though now over half of the series is missing from the archives, 1972’s horror anthology Dead of Night and its surviving three episodes represent a … Continue reading BBC Dead of Night (1972) – BFI

 This articles contains minor spoilers.
 Holding the record at the time for being the only play in the BBC Play For Today series to be repeated, James MacTaggart’s Robin Redbreast has an aptly cult aura surrounding it.
-First broadcast in the “spooky” slot (a December time tradition since Dickens’ era) in 1970, it manages to … Continue reading Robin Redbreast – Play For Today (1970) – James MacTaggart (BFI).
+First broadcast in the “spooky” slot (a December time tradition since Dickens’ era) in 1970, it manages to foreshadow a number of interesting movements in film and television … Continue reading Robin Redbreast – Play For Today (1970) – James MacTaggart (BFI).

 M.R James’ ghost stories seem almost tailor-made for television and radio.
 They’ve taken on so many forms and guises over the years that, like their original forms read by the fireside at Christmas in Cambridge University, they have become a regular, traditional event.
-Though their presence has been somewhat thin on the ground of late … Continue reading Classic Ghost Stories by M.R James with Robert Powell (BFI).
+Though their presence has been somewhat thin on the ground of late (though soon to change with the fourth modern adaptation coming … Continue reading Classic Ghost Stories by M.R James with Robert Powell (BFI).